joeyw/octodoctotron/Journal.md

 outputs the json result from the process then use that data in the build script to inject the extracted data.
 Right now it is hardcoded just for the single meta method.

+I thought copying to clibboard was neat but it broke so I removed it.